 Pro: The biggest pro of these kinds of therapists is longevity.
 This means they are least likely to change jobs, which could force you to have to find a new therapist.

 Con: These therapists are often not on all (or any) insurance panels.
-If they are not in-network with insurance at all, or with your insurance, they would be “self-pay” and so are not always a realistic option financially.
+If they are not in-network with insurance at all, or with your insurance, they would be “self-pay.”
+This is not always a realistic option financially.

 Group Practice